cybera/synthi/manual/src/sections/Search.md

 - name

-You can specifically search on only one field by prefixing the search term with the type and field name.
+You can specifically search within only one field by prefixing the search term with the type and field name.
 For example, the following will search only columns:

 ```
 Column.name:species